codegouvfr/sill/docs/sill.en.md

 It is published by the [Free Software unit](https://code.gouv.fr) of the ([DINUM](https://www.numerique.gouv.fr)) on the website [code.gouv.fr/sill](https://code.gouv.fr/sill).
 It is built in a collaborative way by a community of public servants who propose themselves as referents, technical experts or not, or declare themselves users.
 These public servants may be from the three civil services: the State, hospitals and local authorities.

-If you have any questions, you can write to the Free Software unit that leads this community: <sill@code.gouv.fr>
+If you have any questions, you can write to the Free Software unit that leads this community: <floss@numerique.gouv.fr>

 ## Criteria for inclusion of Free Software in the catalog